addyosmani/backbone-fundamentals/README.md

         return myModule;
 });
 ```
+####Alternate syntax
-There is also a [sugared version](http://requirejs.org/docs/whyamd.html#sugar) of `define()` available that would allow the previous code snippet to be written as:
+There is also a [sugared version](http://requirejs.org/docs/whyamd.html#sugar) of `define()` available that allows you to declare your dependencies as local variables using `require()`.
+This will feel familiar to anyone who's used node, and can be easier to add or remove dependencies.
+Here is the previous snippet using the alternate syntax:

 ```javascript
 // A module ID has been omitted here to make the module anonymous